coreos/fedora-coreos-tracker/internals/README-internals.md

 For other operating systems which do "per cloud" disk images, it would have been more natural to just change `/etc/chrony.conf` per platform.
 But that would mean we have a different ostree commit checksum per platform, breaking our "image based" update model.

-It's very unlikely that we will change the platform IDs in the future.
-However, FCOS users are recommended to avoid parsing `ignition.platform.id`.
-Generally, higher level code that needs to be platform aware will have more platform-specific ways to find this information.

 # multipath